fonstok/Canvas-CSS/README.md

 <h2 class="icon-h chat-left">Chat-left</h2>
 ```
 ## Full Bleed Video
-1. Make sure you're in HTML mode, and the set up above has been established.
+1. Make sure you're in HTML mode, **and the set up above has been established**.
 2. Add a  div element to be wrapped around the video embed with the class, **video**.
 3. Add the embed iframe from the video service.
 4. Remove any width and height attributes from the iframe.